Exploring the connection between the microbiome and disease development

 Certainly, much work remains in this area to further evaluate the role of the microbiome in cancerogenesis (“cancer birth”).
 We already know that the development of cancer is multifactorial.
 Genes, lifestyle and environment all contribute to its development.
 It will be exciting to see what novel therapies and prevention ideas result from further understanding of the microbiome.

 This was so much information!
 Now we know about some of the links between the microbiome and disease development.
 What do you do with all of it?
 How does this help in your daily life?

 Well, here is the usual no brainer: eat a diet rich in probiotics (discussed in our previous post) and fiber, while minimizing animal fat and protein.
 Also, consider taking a daily probiotic.
 As you saw, different species have different health effects, but Lactobacillus and Bifidobacterium are two of the most studied species.
 So, consider taking a probiotic that has these strains.

 These are simple steps we can take to optimize our gut microbiome and easy enough to incorporate into our busy lives.
 Although there are no guarantees that this will help prevent microbiome and disease development issues, based on the research it may be worth a try.

 There are TONS of probiotic supplement brands out there.
 Make sure capsules are pH resistant, otherwise your stomach acid may destroy the bacteria before they can get to your bowel and you lose benefit.
 Also, many need to be refrigerated to keep the cultures alive, so make sure you look at that.
 I have used several brands, but I always keep coming back to this one.
+You can always get it on our online store here and you can also see other of their probiotics formulations I like.
 Feel free to comment below if you have a favorite brand!

 What’s in the pipeline?